zapier/zapier-platform-cli/docs/cli.md

 $ zapier help
 # Usage: zapier COMMAND [command-specific-arguments] [--command-specific-options]
 #
-# This Zapier command works off of two files:
-#
-#  * ~/.zapierrc      (home directory identifies the deploy key & user)
-#  * ./.zapierapprc   (current directory identifies the app)
-#
-# The `zapier auth` and `zapier init`/`zapier link` commands will help manage those files.
-All commands listed below.
-#
 # ┌─────────────┬───────────────────────────────────────┬────────────────────────────────────────────────────────────────────────────┐
 # │ Command     │ Example                               │ Help                                                                       │
 # ├─────────────┼───────────────────────────────────────┼────────────────────────────────────────────────────────────────────────────┤
 # │ apps        │ zapier apps                           │ Lists all the apps you can access.                                         │
-# │ auth        │ zapier auth                           │ Configure your `/Users/username/.zapierrc` with a deploy key.              │
+# │ auth        │ zapier auth                           │ Configure your `~/.zapierrc` with a deploy key.                            │
 # │ build       │ zapier build                          │ Builds a deployable zip from the current directory.                        │
 # │ collaborate │ zapier collaborate [user@example.com] │ Manage the collaborators on your project.
 Can optionally --remove.         │
-# │ deploy      │ zapier deploy 1.0.0                   │ Deploys a specific version to a production.                                │
+# │ deploy      │ zapier deploy                         │ Build and upload a new version of the current app - does not promote.      │
 # │ deprecate   │ zapier deprecate 1.0.0 2017-01-20     │ Mark a non-production version of your app as deprecated by a certain date. │
 # │ describe    │ zapier describe                       │ Describes the current app.                                                 │
 # │ env         │ zapier env 1.0.0 API_KEY 1234567890   │ Read and write environment variables.                                      │